MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/use-the-always-on-dashboard-sql-server-management-studio.md

 ms.author: mathoma
 manager: craigg
 ---
-# Use the Always On availability group dashboard (SQL Server Management Studio)
+# Use the Always On Availability Group dashboard (SQL Server Management Studio)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

   Database administrators use the Always On Availability Group dashboard to obtain an at-a-glance view the health of an availability group and its availability replicas and databases in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)].
 Some of the typical uses for the availability group dashboard are: